sanathbn27/Hotel_booking_app/readme.md

 - **Pagination** — We decided **not to apply pagination on the `/dashboard/` API** because the output (aggregated stats) is limited in size by design (e.g., at most 12 monthly or ~365 daily records).
   However, **the `/events/` API could return a large dataset** (e.g., 65,000+ records).
   Since filtering by hotel, date, room, and status is supported, users are expected to filter data to manageable chunks.
-  👉 Pagination could easily be added using Django REST Framework’s pagination classes if scaling becomes an issue in production.
 ---

 ## ⚙️ Installation